 Participants of different CETL programs worked together to create a word cloud using key words from reflection discussions.

 Facilitators: Holly Evers & Sampada Lehman

 Tk20 is an online assessment database currently being used by several higher education institutions.
 Its primary function is to collect, aggregate, and report assessment data for the purposes of accreditation and program review at various levels.
 The impetus at SCSU for the purchase of Tk20 was the need to collect and manage assessment data, data analysis and reporting as part of the Higher Learning Commission’s Quality Initiative.

 Facilitators: David Robinson, Brent Donnay, & Jered Magsam

-In this session, presenters will share an update on the enrollment forecast for the Fall Semester 2014 and the FYE (Full Year Equivalent) forecast for the 2014-15 fiscal year.
-A description of the methodology behind the forecasts will also be presented.
-Participants will be able to ask questions and time will be set aside for discussion.
+In this session, presenters shared an update on the enrollment forecast for the Fall Semester 2014 and the FYE (Full Year Equivalent) forecast for the 2014-15 fiscal year.
+A description of the methodology behind the forecasts was presented.
+Participants were able to ask questions and time was set aside for discussion.

 Panel of St. Cloud Area Middle and High School Students